Joystream/joystream/packages/discovery/README.md

   definition of the API(s) provided by this endpoint.
 - The OpenAPI definitions include paths prefixed by `https://user:password@host:port/XXX/vYYY` where
-  - `XXX` is the service name, identical to the field name of the service.
+  - `XXX` is the service name, identical to the field name of the service spec in the published service information.
   - `YYY` the version identifier for the published service API.

+**Note:** The `version` field in the spec indicates the version of the spec.
+The `YYY` path component above indicates the version of the published OpenAPI.

 ### Discovery Service